polynomica/snippet-sauce/README.md

 # Snippet Sauce in NEXT JS
- Visit the awesome wwebsite on  - https://snippetsauce.netlify.app/
+ Visit the awesome wwebsite on  - https://snippetsauce.tech

+ it has more views than the number of people your mom slept with